 Steps in the application process: 1.
 Expression of interest You download and complete an Australian launch permit expression of interest form.
-You submit your expression of interest form and supporting documents to the Agency by email to regulation@space.gov.au .
-2. We review your expression of interest We review your expression of interest against each of the requirements in the Act and the General Rules for an Australian launch permit application (see 4.
+You create an account in the Regulatory Applications Hub (if you don't already have an account).
+You initiate a New Application in the Regulatory Applications Hub.
+You will be asked to provide some details about yourself, your organisation and the type of permit, licence or authorisation you are wanting to apply for.
+You can then add your expression of interest document, and any other documents you choose to provide at this time, to your corresponding application in the Regulatory Applications Hub.
+We review your expression of interest against each of the requirements in the Act and the General Rules for an Australian launch permit application (see 4.
 Application requirements).
-We then contact you to discuss next steps.
-Next steps may include booking an application plan workshop with you.
+We then book an application plan workshop with you.
 NOTE: initiating your expression of interest is not an application submission, you will need to provide further documents.

-3. Application plan workshop We book an application plan workshop when your expression of interest provides sufficient information for the application process to proceed.
+Steps in the application process: 2.
+Application plan workshop We book an application plan workshop when your expression of interest provides sufficient information for the application process to proceed.
 During this workshop we: establish the status of your application develop a shared understanding of application requirements that need to be met set and agree application and assessment timeframes clarify roles and responsibilities establish principles for how we engage throughout the application and assessment process After the workshop we will provide you an application plan which will set out the remaining stages of the application process.

-Steps in the application process: 4.
-Assessment You provide completed documents in line with your application plan.
+3. Assessment You provide completed documents in line with your application plan by adding them to your corresponding application in the Regulatory Applications Hub.
+Your documents will be electronically transferred to the Agency, you are not required to notify us outside of the Regulatory Applications Hub when you have uploaded new documents.
 We commence assessment upon receipt of your completed documents and in line with the agreed Application Plan.
 We hold scheduled meetings with you to clarify information submitted and provide feedback on progress.
 During the assessment process we consult widely within government to see if there is any reason, including relating to Australian security, defence or international relations, why an Australian launch permit should not be granted.
 Once you have provided all required information in your application, we will finalise our assessment and make a recommendation to the Minister (or their delegate).
-5. Decision The Minister (or delegate) decides whether an Australian launch permit should be granted, taking into consideration advice from the Agency.
+4. Decision The Minister (or delegate) decides whether an Australian launch permit should be granted, taking into consideration advice from the Agency.
 The Minister, through the Agency, may request further information or clarification to support their decision.
 NOTE: If your permit is granted, a Launch Safety Officer will also be appointed for the launch or series of launches and any connected return at this time pursuant to section 50 of the Act.